Disclaimer: As a Chewy and Amazon affiliate, I earn from qualifying purchases. This does not impact our reviews and comparisons.

 Boost The Fat Content

-Why is salmon is a cat favorite? but since cats have strong odor senses, they may pick up on the smell of salmon.
+Why is salmon is a cat favorite?
+Cats have strong odor senses, so they may pick up on the smell of salmon.

 Cats are averse to medium-chain triglycerides.
 Coconut and palm oil are two foods high in medium-chain triglycerides.